ExodusMovement/react-native-menu/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.
-- For version-dependent changes, follow the versioning structure for `MenuViewManager` outlined in the **Versioning in `MenuViewManager`** section.
-Ensure all version-specific files are included in `reactNativeVersionPatch` and referenced in `build.gradle`.

 ## Code of Conduct